 Paralegals bring justice to women in South Sudan

-In a young democracy like South Sudan, most disputes are still resolved through traditional, customary structures and institutions.
+In a young country like South Sudan, most disputes are still resolved through traditional, customary structures and institutions.
 Alice Adye witnessed how breakdowns within state institutions, including police as well as statutory and customary courts, undermined and victimized women in rural areas of her community.

 “When a family is suspected or accused of murder in my community, the girl child is traded to the victim’s family as compensation.
 In other cases, accused women are stoned and beaten to death,” said Alice, who lives in Eastern Equatoria state.

 - With funding from Japan, the programme trained 40 paralegals, including 9 women, on access to justice and human rights at national and state levels.

 - The project aims to develop capacities of NGOs, traditional authorities and rule of law institutions to identify and advocate for human rights.